AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/identity-crosswalk.md

 ### Review

 You can edit any of the selections in the previous screens.
 When satisfied with your selection, select Next to complete the workflow.
+Now, you can view all the identity crosswalks that you have so far added to Real-Time CDP Collaboration.